-If you’ve been driving for quite some time in the Philippines, you’ll know firsthand that the driving conditions and norms are ambiguous at best, and usually “played by ear” at the worst.
-While road markings and signs have come a long way since many years ago, the lack of proper enforcement and understanding to begin with is the main cause behind driving errors and road accidents.
+If you have been driving in the Philippines for quite some time you may have noticed that driving conditions and norms are ambiguous at best, and are usually “played by ear” at the worst.
+While road markings and signs have come a long way from what they were like many years ago, the lack of proper enforcement and understanding, to begin with, is the main cause of driving errors and road accidents.

-Today, we’re going to look at a specific kind or road sign: the speed limit.
-We’ll talk about their uses, understanding why they exist, and what you can expect when you see on of these regulatory limits on the road.
+With that in mind, we are going to take a look at a specific kind of road sign: the speed limit.
+We will tackle their uses, understand why they exist, and what you should expect to do or see when you encounter one of these regulatory limits on the road.

-Simply put, the speed limit denotes the maximum allowable speed that vehicles may travel on that specific section of roadway.
+As the name suggests it is a limit or cap to the speed you should be traveling through a certain area or on that specific section of the road.
 Vehicles may not exceed the speed limit unless they are prepared for violations and corresponding penalties.

 Remember that speed limits are the maximum allowable speeds when traveling on the road in perfect conditions.
 Meaning, clear weather with good visibility, flowing traffic, and no obstructions or road debris.
 As traffic conditions change, vehicle speeds need to adjust to keep everything safe and prudent for all motorists.